JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 <b>Lines 12&ndash;33</b> are exporting our front matter data for Eleventy to use in its data cascade.
 The `eleventyComputed` key is the only key I'm including here but you can add other front matter keys such as `tags` in the return object if you need to.

-<b>Lines 15&ndash;22 and 23&ndash;30</b> are where we're determining the `eleventyExcludeFromCollections` and `permalink` values based on the result of a function which is passed [data supplied by Eleventy](https://www.11ty.dev/docs/data-eleventy-supplied/).
-If the `showDraft` function from line 6 returns true, we're using the existing values but if it returns false we're overriding those values to true and false to exclude the page from collections and prevent the page being built respectively.
+<b>Lines 15&ndash;22 and 23&ndash;30</b> are where we're determining the `eleventyExcludeFromCollections` and `permalink` values based on the result of the `showDraft` function being passed [data supplied by Eleventy](https://www.11ty.dev/docs/data-eleventy-supplied/).
+If the `showDraft` function from line 6 returns true, we're using the existing values but if it returns false we're overriding the existing values to true and false to exclude the page from collections and prevent the page being built respectively.

 ### Using A Draft Folder